 We take this opportunity to thank our drivers, who are tirelessly collecting and delivering shipments under challenging conditions.
 We also extend our thanks to our customers and recipients of shipments who allow our drivers access to their restrooms.
 We truly appreciate those who go out of their way to help our drivers do a great job.
 By all of us working together and showing respect to each other, we jointly contribute to keeping our supply chains afloat.

-Like European overland markets, the Kuehne+Nagel network is facing less restrictions compared to the spring period this year previous months.
+Like European overland markets, the Kuehne+Nagel network is facing less restrictions compared to the spring period last year.
 The development on an overall European scale however is still rather volatile and impacted by still existing Covid19 limitations in certain areas.
 This can lead to some partial reroutings and small delays in selected lanes.
 The current expectations for the next weeks force us to keep the following pre-conditions in place until further notice.

 For any country in Europe, we still strongly ask shippers to check the availability and readiness of their customers to receive shipments during business hours, before handing shipments over to us.
 Shipments which cannot be delivered due to absent consignees will be returned to shippers at their cost.
 In case shippers are not able to receive these returned shipments, storage cost will apply.